-Are you considering cruising with a toddler?
+Are you considering going on a cruise with a toddler?
 Then you are in the right place!
 This post gives you all the tips, tricks and advice you need to have a successful and memorable cruise with a toddler!

 When we first decided to go on a cruise, there was no question that we would be taking our kids.